Arianne Zucker Leaving ‘Days Of Our Lives’ – When Will Nicole Brady Exit Salem?

 “All she wants is some precious time with this teeny-tiny baby.
 It means everything to her.
 It could last a week.
 It could last for years.
 All she knows for sure is that this is the moment, and she’s seizing it.
 I don’t think there’s any mother who watches our show who wouldn’t understand why Nicole is doing this.
 [Laughs] Well, except for the ones who hate my character.”

 The article also mentioned Eric Brady, who was released from prison.
 As fans recall, Eric drove drunk and got into a car accident.
 Not only did it cause Brady Black (Eric Martsolf) to need a new heart, but killed Dr. Daniel Jonas (Shawn Christian).
 Daniel and Nicole were about to get married.
 He was her rock and was such an important part of her life.
-Arianne’s character on Days Of Our Lives did move on, but has not forgotten what Eric did.
+Arianne’s character on Days Of Our Lives did move on but has not forgotten what Eric did.
 According to the interview, Zucker teases that Nicole has not forgiven the “priest gone bad.”

 “… Nicole wants him dead.
 I really think she would kill Eric if she got the chance.
 The grief she feels over losing Daniel – who brought her the only true happiness she’d had in years – is unimaginable.
 She just can’t let it go.”